valerio-vaccaro/vanitymnem/README.md

 ### Examples

-Generate a mnemonic with a derivation with beef (with upper or lower case chars) in a mainnet legacy address (first 1000) derivations hardened.
+Generate a mnemonic with a derivation with beef (with upper or lower case chars) in a mainnet legacy address (check on first 1000 derivations hardened).

 ```
 python vanitymnem.py -p "^.*[bB][eE][eE][fF]" -n main -c 1000  --hardened -a legacy -v